TonyBUK/AoC/2015/Day18/readme.md

       IF the Light is off, if the pre-calculated neighbour count is exactly 3, turn the light on and add to the list of On Light locations

-      IF the Light is off, if the pre-calculated neighbour count is not 2 or 3, turn the light off and remove from the list of On Light locations
+      IF the Light is on, if the pre-calculated neighbour count is not 2 or 3, turn the light off and remove from the list of On Light locations

     NEXT